felipebpl/ai-agents-crewAI/README.md

 ## The Solution

 This project introduces a **multi-agent system** designed to act as a learning companion, curating and delivering content that supports continuous, personalized education.
-Using **Crew AI**, we build a system that:
+Using **Langchain, FireCrwaler open source, openAI API**, we build a system that:

-1. **Aggregates Content**: Dynamically retrieves articles, memos, and updates from diverse, high-quality sources like Hacker News and professional newsletters.
+1. **Query Content**: Dynamically retrieves articles, memos, and updates from diverse, high-quality sources like Hacker News and professional newsletters.

 2. **Filters for Relevance**: Identifies the most pertinent content aligned with user-defined learning goals and interests.

-3. **Summarizes for Precision**: Provides concise overviews, enabling users to quickly assess the value of each piece while linking to the original material for deeper exploration.
+3. **Summarizes for Precision**: Assemble the final output, providing concise overviews from the filters, enabling users to quickly assess the value of each piece while linking to the original material for deeper exploration.

+4. **Notifier Agent**:  sends the summaries to the user via WhatsApp for seamless accessibility.

 ## How It Works